Frogerman1234/ntfy-cog/README.md

 This Repo is for just this cog right now.
 Its an NTFY Cog so that way you can send ntfy notifications from discord for a number of reasons.

 # Installation
 As far as im aware you just need to put this in your Cogs Folder and then load it.
 I put it in the CogManager/Cog folder specifically.
+Ive Recently updated it to work with the downloader just waiting on approval.

 # Contact
 If there are any issues questions or comments feel free to contact me at support@russ-tek.com.